-If a place cannot be offered, parents will receive a formal letter and information on how to appeal against the decision from Shropshire Council Admissions Team.
+If a place cannot be offered, parents will receive a formal letter and information on how to appeal against the decision from Shropshire Council's School Admissions Team.

-Other than the first term of Reception year, the school will maintain a waiting list for unsuccessful applicants.
+Shropshire Council will maintain a waiting list for unsuccessful applicants.
 If any vacancies arise, places will be offered to applicants included on the waiting list in strict accordance with normal published oversubscription criteria.